 Exams and Tests

-The doctor will perform a physical examination and check your blood pressure.
-The doctor may hear abnormal sounds, such as a heart murmur or irregular heartbeat, when listening to your chest with a stethoscope.
+The provider will do a physical exam and check your blood pressure.
+The provider may hear abnormal sounds, such as a heart murmur or irregular heartbeat, when listening to your chest with a stethoscope.

 Tests for angina include: